rackerlabs/technical-blog/content/blog/2020/2020-11-23-a-guide-to-predicting-future-outcomes-with-amazon-forecast/index.md

 {{<img src="picture1.png" title="" alt="">}}

-Accurate forecasting is therefore extremely vital.
+Accurate forecasting is extremely vital.
 For example, under-forecasting product demand can lead to lost opportunities, while over-forecasting can leave a company with wasted resources and sunk costs.
 Similarly, under-forecasting financials can leave a company with no option but to undercut prices, while over-forecasting can lead to depleted cash reserves.